How to read piano notes and sheet music

 As we learned earlier, the treble and bass clefs are both indicators of tone ranges.
 The illustration below shows all the tones in different positions on the staves when the reference is given by a treble and a bass clef:

 Key signatures are marked by either sharps (#) or flats (b) and indicate which key the song is played in.
-This may be a little confusing at the beginning, depending on how familiar you are with music theory.
+This may be a little confusing in the beginning, depending on how familiar you are with music theory.
 The # symbol means that the notes on these lines are raised one step.
 In this case, all F notes are played as F#.

 If you look in the fourth bar, you can see this symbol , which is called a natural.
-It indicate that the sharp doesn’t count anymore and the note is the normal F. From the beginning of the next bar, F should again be played as F# (if no natural is shown).
+It indicates that the sharp doesn’t count anymore and the note is the normal F. From the beginning of the next bar, F should again be played as F# (if no natural is shown).

 The notes are always read from left to right.
-By looking at the diagram under the heading “How the notes are arranged in the notation system” you can find out the notes on the upper part are B, B, B, B, B, B, B, D, G, A, B. But just playing the notes won't capture the melody, we must play them with a certain tempo.
+By looking at the diagram under the heading “How the notes are arranged in the notation system” you can find out that the notes on the upper part are B, B, B, B, B, B, B, D, G, A, B. But just playing the notes won't capture the melody, we must play them with a certain tempo.
 As you can see the note symbols look different and the differences mark the differences in tempo.

 A half note is played at a faster tempo than a whole note, a quarter note is played at a faster tempo than a half note and so on.